GSA/digitalgov.gov/content/posts/2017-03-24-nasas-journey-with-the-u-s-web-design-standards.md

 ---
+url: /2017/03/24/nasas-journey-with-the-u-s-web-design-standards/
 date: 2017-03-24 3:17:05 -0400
-title: 'NASA&amp;#8217;s Journey With the U.S. Web Design Standards'
+title: 'NASA&#8217;s Journey With the U.S. Web Design Standards'
 summary: 'The U.S. Web Design Standards were created by the government, for the government.
 They&rsquo;re currently implemented on hundreds of government sites, with an audience of more than 26 million monthly users.
 They&rsquo;ve also been recommended by the Office of Management and Budget (OMB) for all government agencies to ensure a consistent look and feel of'
-authors: [julia-elman]
+authors:
+  - julia-elman
 categories:
   - Accessibility
   - Design
-  - 'Strategy and Policy'
+  - 'Strategy &amp; Policy'
   - UX
 tag:
   - 18F